Letters of Ted Hughes selected and edited byChristopher Reid

 China: At the Court of the Emperors: Unknown Masterpieces from Han Tradition to Tang Elegance (25–907) an exhibition at the Palazzo Strozzi, Florence, March 7–June 8, 2008

 Poems of the Late T’ang translated from the Chinese and with an introduction by A.C.
 Graham

-Amy Knight’s books include Spies Without Cloaks: The KGB’s Successors, Who Killed Kirov: The Kremlin’s Greatest Mystery, and How the Cold War Began: The Igor Gouzenko Affair and the Hunt for Soviet Spies.
+Amy Knight is a former Woodrow Wilson fellow.
+Her books include Who Killed Kirov: The Kremlin’s Greatest Mystery, Spies Without Cloaks: The KGB’s Successors, and How the Cold War Began: The Igor Gouzenko Affair and the Hunt for Soviet Spies.

 Harold Bloom’s most recent books are The Anatomy of Influence: Literature as a Way of Life and The Shadow of a Great Rock: A Literary Appreciation of the King James Bible.
 He teaches at Yale and is at work on a play, To You Whoever You are: A Pageant Celebrating Walt Whitman.
 (February 2012)

 Robert O. Paxton, Mellon Professor of Social Sciences Emeritus at Columbia, is a lifelong birder.
 He is a former president of the Linnaean Society of New York and a regional editor of North American Birds magazine.
 He is the author of The Anatomy of Fascism, among other works.

 Brian Urquhart is a former Undersecretary-General of the United Nations.
 His books include Hammarskjöld, A Life in Peace and War, and Ralph Bunche: An American Life.
 His article in this issue draws on his essay in Tyringham Topics.
 (February 2013)